 Cost & Time

 Overall, this Minecraft wall cost me $65 for the vinyl and $30 for the gallon of paint.
 I applied the vinyl in about 3 hours.
-I did it for an hour or so at a time over the course of the week between Christmas and New Year (and that’s why you can see Christmas lights in some pictures).
+I did it for an hour or so at a time over the course of the week between Christmas and New Years.

 To jazz up the other plain grey walls, we painted our own Minecraft themed canvases.

-I purchased 12″x12″ canvases, then used a pencil a ruler to draw grid lines every inch.
-I mapped out what I wanted each canvas to look like, then painted using small bottles of acrylic paint, which I already had Sometimes I had to create my own custom colors to get each picture just right.
+First, I used a pencil and ruler to draw 1″ grid lines on the 12″x12″ canvases.
+Next, I mapped out what I wanted each canvas to look like, then painted using small bottles of acrylic paint.
+Sometimes I had to create my own custom colors to get the right shade for the pictures.
+We mixed colors on a paper plate.

 These pictures are imperfect and I cringed a bit letting my son do the work, but we had fun creating them and they look great on his walls.
 The pop of color is just what his grey Minecraft bedroom needed.